ripjar/aws-security-lake/README.md

 **Potential use cases:**

-- Threat Investigations - Empower analysts to leverage automation to quickly expose the impact of malicious activity by building connections across local and remote data sources and derived knowledge store
+- Threat Investigations - Empower analysts to leverage automation to quickly expose the impact of malicious activity by building connections across local and remote data sources and derived knowledge store.
-- Threat Hunting - Proactively Explore and Discover early indications of threat actors preparing to compromise network or corporate security, sharing intelligence with colleagues and partners
+- Threat Hunting - Proactively Explore and Discover early indications of threat actors preparing to compromise network or corporate security, sharing intelligence with colleagues and partners.
-- Incident Response - Respond to cyber and physical threats in real-time utilising a single view of risk and intelligence to understand potential impact
+- Incident Response - Respond to cyber and physical threats in real-time utilising a single view of risk and intelligence to understand potential impact.
 -	Knowledge Management - Annotate findings from investigations directly on top of fused data sources with full lineage back to underlying data.
-Analysts collate a functional knowledge layer to support smarter decisions and investigations
+Analysts collate a functional knowledge layer to support smarter decisions and investigations.

 **Key features of LTI:**
 -	Investigations UI: An analytical canvas for curating, fusing and interrogating unstructured and structured data.
 This enables entity-centric analysis through network, geospatial, timeline and other visualisations and filters.